confluentinc/schema-registry/docs/design.rst

 Single Master Architecture
 --------------------------
 The Schema Registry is designed to work as a distributed service using single master architecture.
 In this configuration, at most one Schema Registry instance is master at any given moment (ignoring pathological 'zombie masters').
 Only the master is capable of publishing writes to the underlying Kafka log, but all nodes are capable of directly serving read requests.
 Slave nodes serve registration requests indirectly by simply forwarding them to the current master, and returning the response supplied by the master.
-Prior to Schema Registry version 4.0, master election was always coordinated through Zookeeper.
+Prior to Schema Registry version 4.0, master election was always coordinated through |zk|.
 Master election can now optionally happen via Kafka group protocol as well.

 .. note::